ItsBenign-Pavan/Azure-SOC-simulation-project/18 - Detection Engineering with Sigma Rules/05-End-to-End Detection Engineering: LSASS Credential Dumping/README.md

 ---

+> [!WARNING]
+> **This module executes Mimikatz to simulate an LSASS credential dumping attack.
+Perform these steps only in an isolated lab environment under your control or with explicit authorization.
+Never execute these techniques against production systems.**

+---

 ## Step 1 – Prepare Mimikatz

 Download the latest Mimikatz release from the official repository and extract it to the Windows VM.